quyenphanlyons/pands-project/README.md

-# Iris dataset
+# Iris data set
 written by Quyen Phan

-## About Iris dataset
+## Description of Iris data set

+Data set iris.data can be found in iris folder.

-This dataset is one of the earliest datasets widely used in statistics and machine learning.
+This data set is one of the earliest datasets widely used in statistics and machine learning.

-This is a small dataset that contains only 150 individuals and 5 features.
-This dataset doesn't have any missing value.
-Each individual in this datset is an iris flower.
+This is a small data set that contains only 150 observations.
+Each observation in this data set is an iris flower.
+The data set consists of 50 individuals from each of three following species: Iris Setosa, Iris Versicolour and Iris Virginica.
+The data set has 5 columns which are 4 features (continuous variables) and 1 class label (nominal variable).

-The 5 features are:
+The 4 features are:
-    1. sepal length (in cm) represent the length of an iris flower's sepal
+1. sepal length (in cm) represents the length of an iris flower's sepal.
-    2. sepal width (in cm) represent the width of an iris flower's sepal
+2. sepal width (in cm) represents the width of an iris flower's sepal
-    3. petal length (in cm) represent the length of an iris flower's petal
+3. petal length (in cm) represents the length of an iris flower's petal
-    4. petal width (in cm) represent the width of an iris flower's petal
+4. petal width (in cm) represents the width of an iris flower's petal
-    5. class represent the spieces of an iris flower which can takes one of these 3 following values: Iris Setosa, Iris Versicolour or Iris Virginica

-The first 4 features are continuous variables.
-The last one (class) is nominal variable.
+## Purpose
+The aim of this project

+## Analyse Iris data set

+Python analysis program is in [analysis.py](). \

+The sections of the program and theirs outputs are visualised in notebook.ipynb